A. Minimum Credits and Minimum Cumulative GPA Required; Calculation of Credits

 - If a student received Title IV student loans (Direct Student loan, or Federal Stafford, Federal Unsubsidized Stafford, and/or Federal SLS programs), the student must complete an on-line financial aid exit interview.

 - If a student received a Direct Student loan, the student also must complete an on-line exit questionnaire.

 - All tuition, fees, and other charges owed to the law school must be paid in full.

 - In accordance with the directive from the American Bar Association, the Office of Career and Professional Development requires return of an on-line completed employment survey.

 Students must complete their employment survey through the Career and Professional Development Office prior to receiving a diploma.
-If you complete your degree requirements in a semester with a commencement ceremony (fall or spring), the degree conferral date on your diploma will be the day of commencement regardless of your participation in the commencement ceremony.
-If you complete your degree requirements in a term without a commencement ceremony (J-term or summer), the degree conferral date on your diploma will be the last day of the term.
+If students complete their degree requirements in the fall or spring semester the degree conferral date on the diploma will be the day that grades are due from faculty.
+If students complete their degree requirements in J-term or the summer term, the degree conferral date on their diploma will be the last day of the term.